Date of Degree: Bachelor of Arts in History (Political Science minor), 2016

 Current Position: Human Resources Generalists, Please Touch Museum, the Children’s Museum of Philadelphia

 I stumbled into HR.
 I applied for an internship with a management company that operates several grocery stores, hotels, and a country club across Philadelphia and Delaware county.
-I assisted the HR Director and he was so impressed with my ability to exceed his expectation on every task assigned, that he asked me to come work with him during summer breaks and whenever I was home from school.
+I assisted the HR Director and he was so impressed with my ability to exceed his expectation on every task that I was assigned, that he asked me to come work with him during summer breaks and whenever I was home from school.
 He became a mentor, and before I graduated, he offered me a position in the HR department.
 I worked in this position for two years.
 During this time, I soaked up as much knowledge and experience as possible.

 Recently, I transitioned into a new position at Philadelphia’s beloved Please Touch Museum.
 We’re located in an amazing building that was constructed for the 1876 Centennial Exposition.
 At this stage in my life, I am working my “dream job”.
 Within the next year, I am planning to begin working toward Master’s Degrees in Organizational Development, as well as Museum Studies.